-where $\overline{\mathrm{twCRPS}}_C$ is the mean twCRPS score of a sample climatological forecast at each station and $\overline{\mathrm{twCRPS}}_R$ is the mean twCRPS score of the (re)calibrated forecasts.
-Positive $\mathrm{DSC}$ values indicate that there is discrimination ability and larger values indicate more discrimination ability.
-We display the $\mathrm{DSC}$ results in Fig.~\ref{fig:dsc}.
+The potential CRPS and potential twCRPS results, which measure the discrimination ability, show that while increasing neighbourhood size leads to better discrimination ability, the HRRR and GraphCast-GFS are sometimes ranked differently compared to Fig.~\ref{fig:crps_results} and Fig.~\ref{fig:twcrps_099_results}, which measure overall predictive performance rather than discrimination ability.

-The $\mathrm{DSC}$ results, which measures discrimination ability, show that while increasing neighbourhood size leads to better discrimination ability, the HRRR and GraphCast-GFS are sometimes ranked differently compared to Fig.~\ref{fig:twcrps_099_results} measures overall predictive performance rather than discrimination ability.
+The potential CRPS results indicate that, when all decision thresholds are weighted equally, the HRRR $7\times9$ shows stronger discrimination ability than GraphCast-GFS $1\times1$ across all lead times, and the HRRR $21\times27$ exhibits stronger discrimination ability than GraphCast-GFS $3\times3$ at short lead times, with the discrimination ability of the two models converging thereafter.

-For all equivalent neighbourhood sizes, the HRRR model has superior discrimination ability at a lead time of 6 hours, but this difference decreases with longer lead times and GraphCast-GFS has more discrimination ability for lead times 24 hours and beyond for the GraphCast-GFS 1$\times$1 vs HRRR 1$\times$1 comparison and the GraphCast-GFS 3$\times$3 vs HRRR 21$\times$27 comparison.
-Differences in discrimination ability were not significant for the latter comparison.
+Examining discrimination ability for extreme decision thresholds based on the potential twCRPS results, the HRRR model outperforms GraphCast-GFS at a lead time of 6 hours for all equivalent neighbourhood sizes; however, this advantage diminishes with increasing lead time, and GraphCast-GFS exhibits greater discrimination ability at lead times of 24 hours and beyond for the GraphCast-GFS $3\times3$ versus HRRR $21\times27$ comparison.
+Differences in discrimination ability for the latter comparison were not statistically significant.